katarzynajanicka/agglomerative-fragrance-clustering/README.md

 **Conclusions**

 Agglomerative hierarchical clustering technique turned out be a better approach than K-means++ clustering (see: https://github.com/katarzynajanicka/fragrance-clustering).
 This is due to the fact that different perfume fragrances usually share the same notes.
 It is not unusual for a fragrance to have accords from two or three fragrance families (Floral, Fresh, Woody, Oriental).

-According to the results of the analysis, the optimal number of clusters is twenty.

 ## Status
 Project is in progress.